-Last week, Erin, Teresa, and I were i20170601_102520n D.C. for the Education Writers Association’s 70th Annual Seminar.
+Last week, Erin, Teresa, and I were in D.C. for the Education Writers Association’s 70th Annual Seminar.
 While there was a lot crammed into a few days on Georgetown University’s campus, I’ve compiled some of the highlights from the conference (not including food highlights, which could comprise an entire separate blog post) for you below.

 Uncertainty Ahead